Hack-a-Shaq

-Hack-a-Shaq is a basketball defensive strategy used in the National Basketball Association (NBA) that involves committing intentional fouls (originally a clock management strategy) for the purpose of lowering opponents' scoring.
-The strategy was originally adapted by Dallas Mavericks coach Don Nelson, who directed players to commit personal fouls throughout the game against selected opponents who shot free throws poorly.
+The Hack-a-Shaq is a basketball defensive strategy used in the National Basketball Association (NBA) that involves committing intentional fouls (originally a clock management strategy) for the purpose of lowering opponents' scoring.
+The strategy was originally adapted by Dallas Mavericks coach Don Nelson, who directed players to commit personal fouls throughout the game against selected opponents who poorly shot free throws.

-Nelson initially used the strategy against Dennis Rodman, a Hall of Fame power forward for the Detroit Pistons, San Antonio Spurs, and Chicago Bulls.
-However, the strategy acquired its name for Nelson's subsequent use of it against Hall of Fame center Shaquille O'Neal.
+Nelson initially used the strategy against power forward Dennis Rodman.
+However, the strategy acquired its name for Nelson's subsequent use of it against center Shaquille O'Neal.

 Name

 The term was coined when O'Neal played at LSU and during his NBA tenure with the Orlando Magic.
-At that time, the term referred simply to play especially physical defense against O'Neal.
+At the time, the term simply referred to playing physical defense against O'Neal.
 Teams sometimes defended him by bumping, striking or pushing him after he received the ball to deny him an easy layup or slam dunk.
 Because of O'Neal's poor free throw shooting, teams did not fear the consequences of committing personal fouls.
-However, once Nelson's off-the-ball fouling strategy became prevalent, the term Hack-a-Shaq was applied to this new tactic, and the original usage was largely forgotten.
+However, once Nelson's off-the-ball fouling strategy became prevalent, the term Hack-a-Shaq was applied to this new tactic and the original usage was largely forgotten.

-The name is sometimes altered to reflect the player being fouled, for example Hack-a-Howard when used against Dwight Howard, or Hack-a-DJ for DeAndre Jordan. or Hack-a-Ben for Ben Simmons.
+The name is sometimes altered to reflect the player being fouled, for example, Hack-a-Howard when used against Dwight Howard, Hack-a-DJ for DeAndre Jordan, or Hack-a-Ben for Ben Simmons.
+O'Neal himself has expressed that he dislikes the term.